Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

 Recently, investigations of the gravothermal fluid model have been extended to velocity-dependent cross sections \cite{Outmezguine:2022bhq,Yang:2022hkm,Yang:2022zkd}.
 In the LMFP regime, the gravothermal equations admit an approximate universality that allow, with an appropriate averaging, a velocity-dependent model to be mapped on a velocity-independent model~\cite{Outmezguine:2022bhq}.
 This seems to be reflected in the evolution of halo profiles in idealized N-body simulations~\cite{Yang:2022hkm}.
-Although further work with idealized and cosmological N-body simulations is required, there is promise here of a great simplification of the SIDM model space in as far as predictions for halo profiles of field galaxies is concerned.
+Although further work with idealized and cosmological N-body simulations is required, there is promise here of a great simplification of the SIDM model space in as far as predictions for halo profiles of field galaxies (i.e. isolated galaxies, not in group or cluster environments) is concerned.

 The gravothermal fluid approximation provides a time scale for the onset of the gravothermal collapse phase in terms of the relaxation time scale at the characteristic radius of the halo $r_s$ \cite{Balberg2002,Koda2011,Pollack:2014rja}: $t_{\rm gc}/t_{\rm 0}\sim 400$, where $t_{\rm 0}=1/(a\rho_0 v_{\rm 1D}\sigma/m_\text{DM})$ is the interaction time (i.e. $1/R$, where $R$ the scattering rate defined in equation~\ref{eq:R}) in the core with central density $\rho_0 = 2.4 \rho_s$, $v_{1D} = 0.65 V_{\rm max}$ and $a=4/\sqrt{\pi}$~\cite{Koda2011,Outmezguine:2022bhq}.
 For the median densities and velocities of galaxy-sized halos, the collapse time exceeds a Hubble time as long as the cross section per unit mass is $\lesssim$ $\mathcal{O}(50 \, {\rm cm^2/g})$. \red{Note that there are no constraints that prohibit such large cross sections for velocities of order $100~\kms$ or smaller.
 However, the collapse time varies inversely with the cube of the concentration parameter~\cite{Essig:2018pzq,nishikawa2019}, which implies that a halo with concentration about 0.25 dex (roughly 2-$\sigma$) higher would collapse within a Hubble time even for a cross section of about $10 \, {\rm cm^2/g}$}.